List of lost television broadcasts in the United Kingdom: A for Andromeda

 Out of 7 episodes, 4 episodes are missing and 2 episodes are incomplete.

 Abigail and Roger

 Out of 8 or 9 episodes, all episodes are missing.

 Adam Adamant Lives!

 Out of 29 episodes, 12 episodes are missing and 1 episode only exists in 16mm black-and-white film and it was originally telerecorded on 35mm black-and-white film.

 Bachelor Father

 Out of 22 episodes, 10 episodes are missing and 11 episode exist only on 16mm black-and-white film and it was originally recorded on 2" colour videotape.

 Christmas Night with the Stars

 Out of 105 mini episodes, 71 mini episodes are missing and further episode is incomplete.
 It is important to note that Christmas Night with the Stars showed short seasonal editions of popular shows.

 Dad's Army

+In addition, the 16 October 1969 episode Room at the Bottom only survived on 16mm black-and-white film and it was originally recorded on 2" colour videotape.
+In 2008, the film underwent the Chroma dot colour recovery and was broadcast in colour for the first time in almost forty years on 13 December 2008.

 Two of the four Christmas sketches of Dad's Army (broadcast as part of Christmas Night with the Stars between 1968 and 1972) survive only as off-air soundtrack recordings: